purpleidea/flabbergast/flabbergast-manual.md

     z : 3
     b : b_tmpl { } # Yields { x : 7  y : 6 }

-When instantiated, the new tuple can perform lookups into the _containers_ of the location where it was instantiated and into the _containers_ of its _ancestors_, that is, the containers of the template that defined it, and any ancestors of that template.
+When instantiated, the new frame can perform lookups into the _containers_ of the location where it was instantiated and into the _containers_ of its _ancestors_, that is, the containers of the template that defined it, and any ancestors of that template.
 This is described in great detail in the more advanced sections.
 This feature, coupled with contextual lookup, is the useful basis to the Flabbergast language.

 Like Java and C#, templates can only inherit a single parent.
 In Java and C#, this is mostly a concern over how to handle methods with the same name inherited from both parents.
 Flabbergast has an additional reason not to encourage this: how to combine the ancestry of the two templates.
 Java and C# work around their lack of multiple inheritance issues using interfaces.
 In Flabbergast, there is no need for interfaces, since those are a by-product of a type system that Flabbergast doesn't have.
-The consumer of a tuple can simply pluck the attributes it needs out of that tuple; it doesn't need to define a type.
-Tuples also don't have methods, as attributes can perform computation, so there are no type signatures to “get right”.
+The consumer of a frame can simply pluck the attributes it needs out of that frame; it doesn't need to define a type.
+Frames also don't have methods, as attributes can perform computation, so there are no type signatures to “get right”.

 Like object-oriented languages, in addition to adding new things, template inheritance can also replace existing things: